wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 Specifically, my script does the following:

-1. Install Hashicorp Vault program on your machine and display the program's version.
+1. Install Hashicorp Vault program on your machine and display the program's version, such as:

+   <pre>Vault v1.6.0 ('7ce0bd9691998e0443bc77e98b1e2a4ab1e965d4+CHANGES')</pre>

 1. Enable Vault's ssh engine: